opentelekomcloud/docs/cce/user-guide/stopping-a-node.md

     **Figure  1**  Node list<a name="fig760211287419"></a>
     ![](figures/node-list.png "node-list")

-3. Click the node name in the  **Basic Information**  area to open the ECS details page on the Cloud Server Console.
+3. Click the node name to open the ECS details page on the Cloud Server Console.

     **Figure  2**  Nodes details page<a name="fig781172715419"></a>
     ![](figures/nodes-details-page.png "nodes-details-page")